felipealbrecht/DeepBlue-Manual/04-inserting-data/04-01-inserting-experiments.md

 ```

 It is possible to inspect the Experiment format using the [info](http://deepblue.mpi-inf.mpg.de/api.html#api-info) command.
-In the following example, we [search](http://deepblue.mpi-inf.mpg.de/api.html#api-search) for all experiments that contains "methylation" and "blood" in their medatada, get their full information using the [info](http://deepblue.mpi-inf.mpg.de/api.html#api-info) command, and print the name and format:
+In the following example, we [search](http://deepblue.mpi-inf.mpg.de/api.html#api-search) for all Experiments that contains "methylation" and "blood" in their medatada, get their full information using the [info](http://deepblue.mpi-inf.mpg.de/api.html#api-info) command, and print the name and format:

 ```python
 (s, experiments) = server.search("\"methylation\" \"blood\"", "experiments", user_key)